 I have never personally met Elaheh Bos but I am so grateful for the materials and resources she creates and produces for children.
 Her latest: a story book, During Ayyam-i-Ha: How We Celebrate, and an activity book, Ayyam-i-Ha Crafts.
 (Not sure what Ayyam-i-Ha is?
 Here’s a Baha’i Blog article called “An Introduction to Ayyam-i-Ha” that might help!)

 With the multiple-day Baha’i festival just around the corner, I am thrilled Elaheh was able to share a little bit about her new books.
 Here’s what she said: Continue reading

 We recently published 19 Glimpses of the Bicentenary of the Birth of the Bab Celebrations Around the World! in order to share just a glimpse of the many celebrations happening around the world in honor of the bicentenary of the Birth of the Bab, which are featured on the official bicentenary website from the Baha’i World Centre.
 Seeing as this is really such a special occasion in the history of the Baha’i Faith, and it’s a once in a lifetime thing, we thought we’d share another 19 glimpses of bicentenary of the Birth of the Bab celebrations happening around the world, which can be found on the official bicentenary website.

 Here they are listed in alphabetical order, and if you click on the country or image, it’ll take you to more related images: Continue reading

-Over the course of the last week, the excitement and delight emanating from Baha’i communities around the world in honour of the Bicentenary anniversary of the Birth of Baha’u’llah, the Prophet-founder of the Baha’i Faith, has been palpable!
+It’s been so exciting to see the thousands of celebratory initiatives and activities happening around the world in honor of the Bicentenary anniversary of the Birth of the Bab, the Prophet-herald of the Baha’i Faith!